Polyamory: Christianity

+Some Christians are polyamorous, although mainstream Christianity does not accept polyamory.
 The Oneida Community in the 1800s in New York (a Christian religious commune) believed strongly in a system of free love known as a complex marriage, where any member was free to have sex with any other who consented.
 In 1993, the archives of the community were made available to scholars for the first time.
 Contained within the archives was the journal of Tirzah Miller, Noyes' niece, who wrote extensively about her romantic and sexual relations with other members of Oneida.

-Some Christians are polyamorous, although mainstream Christianity does not accept polyamory.
 In 2017, the Council on Biblical Manhood and Womanhood, an evangelical Christian organization, released a manifesto on human sexuality known as the "Nashville Statement".
 The statement was signed by 150 evangelical leaders and included 14 points of belief.
 Among other things, it states, "We deny that God has designed marriage to be a homosexual, polygamous, or polyamorous relationship."

+Islam

+Both Sunni and Shia Islam are accepting of polygyny, allowing men to have multiple wives.
+However, a woman may not have multiple husbands.
+The Qu'ran passage associated with this topic states: